ofnote/tsalib/README.md

 # Tensor Shape Annotation Library (tsalib)

-The Tensor Shape Annotation (TSA) library enables you to write first-class, library-independent, shape *expressions* over *named* dimensions for matrix/tensor variables.
+The Tensor Shape Annotation (TSA) library enables you to write first-class, library-independent, **shape expressions** over **named dimensions** for matrix/tensor variables.
-These expressions can be used to annotate variables with their shapes inline in your deep learning/tensor program.
+They can be used to annotate variables *inline* with their shapes in your deep learning/tensor program.
 They also enable us to write more *fluent* shape transformations and matrix/tensor operations.
 Using TSAs enhances code clarity, accelerates debugging and improves overall developer productivity when writing tensor programs.
 Detailed article [here](https://medium.com/@ekshakhs/introducing-tensor-shape-annotation-library-tsalib-963b5b13c35b).